microsoft/botframework/README.md

 ![Bot Framework](./docs/media/Bot-Framework-header.jpg)

-This repo lists all the different SDK, tools, and services needed to build a great conversational AI experience.
+This repo lists the SDK, tools, and services needed to build a great conversational AI experience.
 Its role is to serve as a landing page and one place to find all the information required to get start building bots.

 - [Azure Bot Service](#Azure-Bot-Service)
 - [Bot Framework SDK v4](#Bot-Framework-SDK-v4)